YourHacktivist/Guernica/README.md

 - Skip charts
 `python guernica.py -b baseline.rules -a current.rules --no-visualization`
 ---
+This project is in its first version, still in beta.
+Over time, it aims to help network administrators better secure their firewall configurations.
 Feel free to modify and use this code as you wish :)